Unschooling lets your children pursue their own interests…

 “I meet this requirement with results from a standardized test, as that is the least intrusive means for our family.”
 Seaborne said.

 For many students the first test of their learning in a standardized way comes when they take the SAT or ACT exams for college entry.

 Ned Vare and his wife Luz Shosie unschooled their son, Cassidy, first in Colorado and later in Connecticut.
 Cassidy never attended regular schools and when he took the SAT he had a combined verbal and math score of 1390 and went on to get a GED with a nearly perfect score.
 He is now enrolled at Hunter College in New York.

 How do home school children explain to others?

 While "unschooled" children may have regular social contact with peers who are involved in more traditional schooling, there appears to be a gap of understanding about their differing circumstances.

-"My schooled friends opening question is usually, 'What grade are you in?'" said Riley Brown.
+"My schooled friends opening question is usually, ‘What grade are you in?’" said Riley Brown.
 "I tell them that I would be in the seventh grade, but it really doesn't matter.
-I don't usually try to explain because they wouldn't get it if I did."
+I do not usually try to explain because they wouldn't get it if I did."

 An interesting current article about Alanis Morissette: un Alanis Morissette Among Parents ‘Unschooling’ Their Kids At Home